-You can use the ActiveCaptain mobile app to update the device software (Updating Software with the ActiveCaptain App, page 25).
+You can use the ActiveCaptain mobile app to update the device software (Updating Software with the ActiveCaptain App, page 11).

-You can also use the Garmin Express desktop app to update your chartplotter software (Loading the New Software on a Memory Card Using Garmin Express, page 194).
+You can also use the Garmin Express desktop app to update your chartplotter software (Loading the New Software on a Memory Card Using Garmin Express, page 143).

-This device supports up to a 32 GB memory card, formatted to FAT32 with speed class 4 or higher.
+This device supports up to a 32 GB microSD memory card, formatted to FAT32 with speed class 4 or higher.
 Use of an 8 GB or larger memory card with speed class 10 is recommended.
-An 8 GB memory card is included with GPSMAP 7x3/9x3/12x3 models.